titon/toolkit/docs/en/development/js/component.md

 ## Options ##

 Extensibility of components can be achieved through customizable options.
-Each component has a different set of options, and these options can be used to toggle functionality.
+Each component has a different set of options, and these options can be used to alter functionality.

 Options can be set globally by modifying the `options` object on the component class.
 These options will need to be modified *before* a component is initialized.